am0eba-byte/personal-remote-repo/docs/corpusanalysis.md

 # Corpus Analysis Comparisons and Reflection

-For DIGIT 100's Corpus Analysis assignment, I decided to compare Alice in Wonderland by Lewis Carrol and The Wizard of Oz by L. Frank Baum using Voyant Tools and Antconc.
+For DIGIT 100's Corpus Analysis assignment, I decided to compare Alice in Wonderland by Lewis Carrol and The Wonderful Wizard of Oz by L. Frank Baum using Voyant Tools and Antconc.
 I chose these two childrens' novels because 1.
 Nostalgia and 2.
 The shapes of their stories bear some similarities, and I thought it might be neat to see if you could use Voyant to spot the most frequent characters, and Antconc to map their chonological appearances in the concordance plot.